Eligibility Requirements for an Independent School Teacher Certificate

 Social Studies ***

-they are not issued to elementary generalists.
-The above list of teachable areas
+Note: SR Certificates are not issued to elementary generalists.
+The above list of

-is not exhaustive.
-Exceptions can be made for certain languages and Religious Studies/Education.
+teachable areas is not exhaustive.
+Exceptions can be made for certain languages

 * At least six credits in a fine and performing arts teaching area must be studies